Thaddeus Stevens: Radical Reconstruction

 In January 1867, Stevens introduced legislation to divide the South into five districts, each commanded by an army general empowered to override civil authorities.
 These military officers were to supervise elections with all males of whatever race, entitled to vote, except for those who could not take an oath of past loyalty – most white Southerners could not.
 The states were to write new constitutions (subject to approval by Congress) and hold elections for state officials.
 Only if a state ratified the Fourteenth Amendment would its delegation be seated in Congress.
 The system gave power to a Republican coalition of freedmen (mobilized by the Union League), carpetbaggers, and co-operative Southerners (the last dubbed scalawags by indignant ex-rebels) in most southern states.
 These states ratified the Fourteenth Amendment, which became part of the Constitution in mid-1868.

 Stevens introduced a Tenure of Office Act, restricting Johnson from firing officials who had received Senate confirmation without getting that body's consent.
 The Tenure of Office Act was ambiguous since it could be read to protect officeholders only during the tenure of the president who appointed them, and most of the officials the radicals sought to protect had been named by Lincoln.
 Chief among these was Secretary of War Edwin Stanton, a radical himself.

 Stevens steered a bill to enfranchise African-Americans in the District of Columbia through the House.
 The Senate passed it in 1867, and it was enacted over Johnson's veto.
 Congress was downsizing the Army for peacetime; Stevens offered an amendment, which became part of the bill as enacted, to have two regiments of African-American cavalry.
 His solicitude for African-Americans extended to the Native American; Stevens was successful in defeating a bill to place reservations under state law, noting that the native people had often been abused by the states.
 An expansionist, he supported the railroads.
 He added a stipulation into the [Transcontinental] Pacific Railroad Act requiring the applicable railroads to buy iron "of American manufacture" of the top price qualities.
 Although he sought to protect manufacturers with high tariffs, he also sought unsuccessfully to get a bill passed to protect labor with an eight-hour day in the District of Columbia.
 Stevens advocated a bill to give government workers raises; it did not pass.

 Impeaching President Johnson

-With Stevens' agreement, James Mitchell Ashley introduced a resolution on January 7, 1867, for a Judiciary Committee-run inquiry on impeachment, which passed the House.
+With Stevens's agreement, James Mitchell Ashley introduced a resolution on January 7, 1867, for a Judiciary Committee-run inquiry on impeachment, which passed the House.